JohnMarzulli/HangarBuddy/README.md

 #### Meshtastic & Meshcore Devices

 **NOTE** : Make sure the antenna is attached before powering on.
+**NOTE** : The Raspberry Pi 4C seems VERY picky about the USB cable used to connect a Heltec device.
+Try multiple cables.

 | Wire Color | RPi Pin | Relay Pin |
 |------------|---------|-----------|